antarcticrainforest/PatternRecog/README.rst

 If you choose to create a threshold ensemble and want to distribute the jobs simply run::

-   submit --config=config01,config02,...,configNN FirstDate LastDate
+   python submit --config=config01,config02,...,configNN FirstDate LastDate

 If you don't want to create a threshold ensemble but yet want to send the job to a Linux cluster simply run::

-   submit FirstDate LastDate
+   python submit FirstDate LastDate

 Note the FirstDate and LastDate have the same meaning and format as in running in single mode

 Please type::

-   submit --help
+   python submit --help

 to get more info like the maximum number of jobs that are submitted to the linux cluster.